thchr/KdotP.jl/README.md

    │ ·   ·  ·  · │        │                  ·                   ·                    ·  · │             │                 ·                  ·                  ·  -1.224744871391589 │
    └             ┘        └                                                                ┘             └                                                                             ┘
 ```
 By default, `kdotp` will set the keyword argument `timereversal=true`.
-If an irrep is complex or pseudoreal and not yet paired up with time-reversal partner (via `realify`), the keyword argument most be toggled to `false`.
+If an irrep is complex or pseudoreal and not yet paired up with a time-reversal partner (via `realify`), the keyword argument most be toggled to `false`.

 [docs-dev-img]:    https://img.shields.io/badge/docs-dev-blue.svg
 [docs-dev-url]:    https://thchr.github.io/KdotP.jl/dev